aolotto/aolotto/README.md

 # aolotto
-aolotto is a lottery game run on thAoComputer. ar://aolotto
+aolotto is a lottery game running on theAoComputer. ar://aolotto